Love the Justice League? You need to visit Cincinnati.

 1. Union Terminal

 Today, this iconic building is home to three museums and an OMNIMAX® Theater, and is currently undergoing a more than $200 million renovation.
 Unfortunately, this means that the massive rotunda and much of the inside exhibit space is currently closed to the public until the museum reopens in November 2018.
 But you can still pull up and get a good look at that classic facade and create your own superhero story!

 The $224m restoration project will addressing years of water damage and provide updating of the building’s structure as well as the electrical, plumbing, and mechanical infrastructure.
 Here’s a peek into what it takes to restore the building:

 This 2-hour trip on the Ohio River is fun for the whole family.
 Wear your fiercest costume, test your superhero skills and join in a super-charged dance party. ($23 for adults, $19 children; summer only)

 3. Queen City Comic & Card Co

 Visit one of the city’s premier comic shops, which has been supplying local comic aficionados with all their action figure, comic book, movie poster, graphic novel and trading card needs since 1987.
-With more than 50,000 back issues on display at their two outlets and an inventory of nearly 500,000 books, plus the option to have a customized file created so that your favorites are set aside for you every month, Queen City Comic has all your Justice League needs covered.
+With more than 50,000 back issues on display at their two outlets and an inventory of nearly 500,000 books, plus the option to have a customized file created so that your favorites are set aside for you every month, Queen City Comic has all your Cincinnati superhero needs covered.